Mary E. Conn Law is a criminal defense law firm dedicated to assisting our clients with any criminal matter, large or small.

 In Texas, criminal offenses are divided between felonies and misdemeanors.
 Felonies have penalties that range from 180 days in state jail (for a state jail felony) up to the death penalty (for a capital felony).
 These ranges are in addition to a fine up to $10,000 per offense.
 Misdemeanor offenses have a punishment range of up to one year in county jail.
 Many misdemeanors do not involve any jail time, but instead require the defendant to pay a fine of up to $4,000.

-If you are facing criminal charges, you need a criminal defense lawyer who can defend you and protect your legal rights.
+If you are facing criminal charges, you need a award winning acclaimed lawyer who can defend you and protect your legal rights.

 Criminal law has attracted the imagination of authors, playwrights, and producers alike over the years.
 However, criminal law is not as glamorous as the movies and news media make it out to be, and many criminal law offenses can have dire repercussions for everyone involved.
 It is therefore important to consult with an experienced criminal defense attorney as soon as you are arrested for a violation.